Outdoor Patio Heater Buying Guide

 You can’t stop the seasons from changing, but you can make your outdoor space enjoyable year-round with the help of our outdoor patio heater buying guide.

 But with so many patio heaters out there, deciding which type is best for your needs isn’t easy.
-In this guide, we break down all the important selection criteria to which you should pay attention when selecting your first patio heater.
+In this guide, we break down all the important criteria to consider when selecting your first patio heater.

 Before we tell you what styles of patio heaters are available, we want you to understand how patio heaters work and what makes them different from household radiators and electric space heaters.

-Radiant heat is great outdoors because it basically makes you feel as if the Sun was shining directly at you, gently showering you with rays of warmth.
-Because it doesn’t rely on air movement to spread the warmth, it works even without a ventilator, which is why most patio heaters don’t have one in the first place.
+Radiant heat is great outdoors because it basically makes you feel as if the sun were shining directly on you, gently showering you with rays of warmth.
+Because it doesn’t rely on air movement to spread the warmth, radiant heat works even without a ventilation system, which is why most patio heaters don’t have one in the first place.

 Patio heaters are typically categorized by the type of fuel they use:

-The heat output of patio heaters is measured in British Thermal Units, or BTUs for short.
+The heat output of patio heaters is measured in British Thermal Units, or BTUs.
 This traditional unit of heat is defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.

-To calculate how many BTUs you need, multiply the volume of your space, measured in cubic feet, by the desired temperature rise.
-For example, it takes 25,000 BTUs to raise the temperature of an area that measures 10 x 10 x 10 feet from 60 degrees Fahrenheit to 85 degrees Fahrenheit.
+To calculate how many BTUs you need, multiply the volume of your space in cubic feet by the desired rise in temperature.
+For example, it takes 25,000 BTUs to raise the temperature of an area that measures 10' x 10' x 10' from 60°F to 85°F.

-Patio heaters produce anywhere from 10,000 BTU to 70,000 BTU and more, and you can, of course, place more than one in the same space.
-Keep in mind that manufacturers always measure the efficiency of their products under ideal conditions, which means low humidity and little to no wind, so don’t forget to take your local weather conditions into consideration as well.
+Patio heaters produce anywhere from 10,000 BTUs to 70,000+ BTUs , and you can, of course, place more than one in the same space.
+Keep in mind that manufacturers always measure the efficiency of their products under ideal conditions (meaning low humidity and little to no wind), so don’t forget to take your local weather conditions into consideration.

 Different styles of patio heaters are suitable for different applications:

-Modern patio heaters are equipped with many safety features that keep them safe:
+Modern patio heaters are equipped with many features that keep them safe: